theodore-s-beers/theodore-s-beers/README.md

 Anyway, regardless of where I am, I’m an avid programmer in several languages (Rust, Python, TypeScript, Go…), and on GitHub I like to build web apps, CLI tools, and software libraries to facilitate my research and that of my colleagues around the world.

-My homepage, which is badly in need of updating, is at [theobeers.com](https://www.theobeers.com/).
+My homepage, which is in need of updating, is at [theobeers.com](https://www.theobeers.com/).
 I can be reached by email using any valid prefix at that domain.